CLOBOT-Co-Ltd/clober/README.md

 # Clober!
 <img src="https://github.com/clobot-git/testrobot/blob/noetic-devel/images/logo.png" width="400">
 This project currently contains basic launch and urdf files for the simulation of Clober Robot research platform.
-We will be providing higher level packages soon, probably relatively prior to the 2021 ROSCon schedule.
-Have fun using our packages and hope to see you at ROSCon!
+We will be providing higher level packages soon, probably relatively prior to the 2021 ROScon schedule.
+Have fun using our packages and hope to see you at ROScon!

 ## ROS 1 Packages for Clober
 |develop|main|Noetic + Ubuntu Focal|